Reasoning Transfer for an Extremely Low-Resource and Endangered Language: Bridging Languages Through Sample-Efficient Language Understanding: Introduction

-Multilingual reasoning, which combines logical inference with multilingual capabilities, is essential for creating AI systems that can operate effectively across diverse linguistic and cultural contexts.
-Despite its importance, this remains a relatively unexplored domain, with most existing efforts concentrating on a limited set of high-resource languages~\cite{ghosh2025multilingualmindsurvey}, leaving low-resource and extremely low-resource languages underrepresented.
-Current multilingual alignment methods can be split into three broad categories: (1) fine-tuning (including language-alignment~\cite{zhu-etal-2024-question} or multilingual reasoning fine-tuning~\cite{lai-nissim-2024-mcot,anand2024multilingualmathematicalreasoningadvancing}), (2) prompting strategies (translation-based~\cite{shi2023language} or self alignment-based prompting~\cite{qin-etal-2023-cross}), and (3) model editing techniques (model merging~\cite{yadav2023tiesmerging,tao-etal-2024-unlocking}, layer swapping~\cite{bandarkar2025layer}).
-Fine-tuning strategies require large amounts of data in low-resource languages to let the model understand and reason in those languages.
-Prompt-based methods and model editing approaches rely heavily on the model's existing comprehension of the low-resource language, which is often insufficient.
+Enabling CoT reasoning in limited-resource languages is critical for developing AI systems that function effectively across diverse linguistic contexts.
+Despite its importance, this remains a relatively unexplored domain, leaving low-resource and extremely low-resource languages underrepresented.
+Current low-resource CoT techniques can be split into three broad categories: (1) multilingual fine-tuning~\cite{lai-nissim-2024-mcot,anand2024multilingualmathematicalreasoningadvancing}, (2) prompting strategies (translation-based~\cite{shi2023language} or self alignment-based prompting~\cite{qin-etal-2023-cross}), and (3) model editing (model merging~\cite{yadav2023tiesmerging,tao-etal-2024-unlocking}, layer swapping~\cite{bandarkar2025layer}).
 In general, while these methods show promise, they often require extra training data, additional modules, or incur translation errors, limiting their practical usability in truly low-resource settings.